mlsmithjr/transcoder/README.md

 ## pytranscoder
-Python wrapper for ffmpeg for batch, concurrent, or clustered transcoding
+Python wrapper for ffmpeg for batch, concurrent, or clustered transcoding using defined profiles and optional rules engine for automation.

 [Read The Docs](https://pytranscoder.readthedocs.io/en/latest/)

 #### News
-Pytranscoder is getting a rules engine makeover in order to better support transcoding needs.
-You will be able to define profiles as today, but also optionally break them down by audio and video.
-So using rules you can mix and match video and audio profiles for better transcoding control.
-There will also be a commandline means of selecting profiles as "mixins".
-Hopefully this will drop by the end of October, depending on my other workload.
+Pytranscoder now supports better profiles.
+Existing ones are backward-compatible unless you try to use mixings.
+The mixin feature allows you to create pieces of profiles and combine them into another profile on the commandline at runtime.
+This negates the need to create many unique permutations of a profile just for simple variances.

 #### What it is